deva666/Peko/README.md

 ### Android Permissions with Kotlin Coroutines and Flow API

-No more callbacks, builders, listeners or verbose code for requesting Android permissions.
+No more callbacks, listeners or verbose code for requesting Android permissions.
-Get Permission Request Result with one function call.
+Get Permission Request Result asynchronously with one function call.
+`Context` or `Activity` not needed for requests, request permissions from your View Model or Presenter.
 Built with [Kotlin Coroutines](https://github.com/Kotlin/kotlinx.coroutines) and [Flow](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/).
 ***